Light and fluffy vegan omelette with deep, earthy chickpea flavour, stuffed to bursting with delicious sautéed vegetables & cashew cheese.

 - Get a sauté pan warming over a medium heat.

-- In a very clean bowl whisk your aquafaba until stiffish peaks form.
+In a very clean bowl whisk the aquafaba until stiffish peaks form.

 - While this is happening add a drop of oil to your sauté pan and sauté the asparagus gently with some salt and pepper.